Stock Market News Today: Unraveling the Mysteries of Profitability

 Economic systems are remarkably similar to ecological systems.

 Both systems are Darwinian in their natural form.
 They promote strong individuals and communities by weeding out the unfit.
 They evolve to create more complex and specialised organisms that fill specific niches.
 Economic organisms are called businesses.
-They form and grow to meet the changing needs of society.
+They form and grow to meet society’s changing needs.
 Businesses are most effective when they are left to pursue their interests without interference from the authorities.
 But totally free economies can be brutal places.
-The marketplace is unforgiving to failure.
+The marketplace is unforgiving of failure.

 Stock market news today: Virtually all societies regulate their economies in one way or another.